z3r0r4/multilayer-perceptron/README.md

 # multilayer-perceptron
-A very basic and completely scalable perceptron
+A very basic and completely scalable perceptron clean Branch